 To make sure your content doesn’t divert to a pointless corner, try to answer the following questions before starting your first draft:

 - Which issues are being discussed the most?

 Draft Your Content Marketing Plan

 By now you should have a clearer picture of why content marketing is important for an online store and how you should create a strategy for it.
-Moreover, you can use content marketing to improve how a search engine sees your site and receive greater authority in your niche; all this helps to better connect with the target audience.
+Moreover, you can use content marketing strategy to improve how a search engine sees your site and receive greater authority in your niche; all this helps to better connect with the target audience.